nelsonaloysio/fedora-nautilus-typeahead/README.md

 rpm-ostree override remove nautilus --install nautilus-typeahead
 ```

-The installed version will be replaced and type-ahead functionality will be enabled. **Restart** your machine in order to boot into the updated deployment.

 > Note: if installing from a local package, replace `nautilus-typeahead` with `./nautilus-typeahead-*.rpm`.

+Restart your machine in order to boot into the updated deployment.

 ___